thibaudszy/brewing-app-frontend/README.md

 <p align="center">
   <img src="src/images/recipe-calculator.gif"  title="recipe calculator example">
 </p>
-The recipe calculator allows a user to enter the beer specifications, the ingredients he/she wishes to use and in what ratios.
+The recipe calculator allows a user to enter the beer specifications, the ingredients she wishes to use and in what ratios.
 Once the information is entered, the correct quantities for each ingredients and for a desired volume will be displayed in the full recipe page.

 ### Introducing the Beeratron 5000